truvami/docs/docs/payloads/decoder/cli.md

 ### 🔧 Binaries

-You can install the truvami Decoder binary easily using the following command:
+You can install the Truvami Decoder binary easily using the following command:

 ```zsh
 # This will install the binary at $(go env GOPATH)/bin/decoder